An Introduction to Healthy and Unhealthy Fats

 Fat is one of the three important macronutrients required in our diet.
 It has a functional and a structural role in the body.
-The functional role of fat is to provide a source of energy for the body.
-And the structural role of fat is that it serves as a house to store excess “energy” that the body cannot use immediately.
+The functional role of fat is to act as a protective insulator and provide a secondary or backup source of energy for the body.
+And the structural role of fat cells is that it is a house for storing excess “energy” or calories that the body cannot use immediately.

 Food is energy better known as calories!
 Therefore, when we eat more food or calories than we need, the extra energy gets converted and then stored in our body’s fat cells.
 This is the essence of how we gain weight – fat storage.
 All the stored fat is potential energy that the body can use to sustain life during a period of starvation.